tayfunkon4k/shamimkhaled/README.md

 <img align="right" alt="coding" src="https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966" />

 ## About Me
-- 🏦 I'm Machine Learning Engineer  working for the Engineer Hut startup in Bangladesh
 - 📄 Know about my experiences: I have more than one year of experience as a Python Web Developer (Django) and I have worked on the "Inventory Management System" Django web-based application for Rana Motors, which allowed me to gain valuable insights into web development and database management.

 - 💻 I use daily: [.py, .ipynb, .sql, .js](.py,.ipynb,.sql,.js)